-Inserts another BASIC! program file at this point.
+Before the program is run, the BASIC! preprocessor replaces any Include statements with the text from the named file.
+You can use this to insert another BASIC! program file into your program at this point.
 The FileNamePath is given without quotes.
-The command is evaluated before the program is run therefore the path cannot be a string expression.
+The program is not yet running, therefore the path cannot be a string expression.

+INCLUDE functions/DrawGraph.bas

-"Include /functions/DrawGraph.bas" will insert the code from file, "DrawGraph.bas" from the directory, "/<pref base drive>/rfo-basic/source/functions/" into the program
+inserts the code from the file "<pref base drive>/rfo-basic/source/functions/DrawGraph.bas" into the program.